MewsSystems/gitbook-pos-api/events/webhooks.md

 * `seated` – The customer has arrived and the party is seated.
 * `completed` – The booking has finished.
 * `cancelled` – The customer has cancelled the booking.
-* `noShow` – The customer did not show up and the booking has been registered by the staff as a 'no show'.
+* `no_show` – The customer did not show up and the booking has been registered by the staff as a 'no show'.

 #### order.status.updated properties: